 Take a wide stance, shift from leg to leg, knee tracking over toes, keeping bottom back and down.
 Twist torso over the leg that is planted forward to really work the whole body.

-Static stretching is a deep slow stretch held in one place for a minimum of 10 and anywhere up to 30 seconds.
+Static stretching is a deep slow stretch held in one place for a minimum of 10 to 30 seconds.
 Great to do if you are cooling down after a workout, trying to progressively increase your range of motion and general and specific flexibility, or if you’re just starting out in your fitness journey and just want to take it easy.

 Kneel down on a mat, knees apart and toes together, stretch arms out long in front of you and you take your hips to your toes.Push back through your hips and reach through finger tips.
 Great for releasing the hips, thighs, ankles and shoulders.